Causes of bleeding nipples vary. While it is more common in females, males can also experience bleeding nipples.

 A person with nipple thrush can experience symptoms, such as:

 - sharp pains in the breast

 Treatment for a thrush infection includes practicing proper hygiene, changing the diet to eliminate sugars and refined carbohydrates that feed candida infections, and eating a variety of vegetables and nutrients.
 In some cases, a doctor may prescribe medication.

 Mastitis is an infection caused by ectasia, or the widening of the breast milk ducts.
-Mastitis is most common in women who are breastfeeding, but it can occur in women who are not breastfeeding and also in men.
+Mastitis is

 Risk factors include:

 Treating mastitis in women who are breastfeeding may involve:

 Sometimes, problems with the milk ducts cause bleeding nipples.

 Ectasia is a noncancerous condition that occurs when the breast milk ducts become wider.
 Milk ducts sometimes become blocked, and this can lead to infection.

 Ectasia is most common in women in their late 40s and 50s.